 Over time, they will start to associate the outdoors with going to the bathroom and be more encouraged to go through there throughout the day.

 9. Consistency Is Key

 Finally, the most important thing you can do is stay consistent.
 Alaskan Malamutes love routine, so if you can incorporate designated toilet time into their day, they will be much more likely to stick to it.

 Having consistency will give your Malamute confidence that they are doing the right thing.
 Once they build confidence and understand the routine, they will experience less anxiety leading to fewer accidents.

-It can take several months before you stop experiencing accidents but stick at it!
-Toilet training is highly rewarding and a great opportunity to build trust with your Malamute.
+It can take several months before you stop experiencing accidents, but stick at it!
+Toilet training is highly rewarding and an excellent opportunity to build trust with your Malamute.

-So, toilet training an Alaskan Malamute is mainly about staying consistent and rewarding good behaviour.
-If you stick to a routine, you should have a toilet-trained Malamute within a couple of months.
+So, toilet training an Alaskan Malamute is mainly about staying consistent and rewarding good behavior.
+If you stick to a routine, you should have a toilet-trained Malamute within a few months.

 Older Mals can be more challenging, but if you follow the tips in this guide, you’ll get through the process much faster than normal.